On-Farm Summer Events

 Sat., 7/19 | Incorporating Mushrooms Into Your Garden: A Hands-On Tutorial (Arlington)

-Join us for a fun day at The Sole Connection mushroom farm and learn how to install your very own mushroom bed in your garden!
+Join us for a fun day at the mushroom farm and learn how to install your very own mushroom bed in your garden!
 This class has no prerequisite knowledge of farming or gardening, and will leave you feeling very confident in completing this project for yourself at home.
 We will start with a tour of the farm, answer any questions you have about fungi, and move outdoors for a hands-on, interactive tutorial.
-You'll even go home with printed instructions!
+You'll even go home with instructions and a bag of spawn to inoculate your own garden bed!

 Image